dvirBiton1/Operating-Systems-Ex5/README.md

 * We have sleep command in push method in order to check the synchronized ( of fcntl ) (now it's in comment, you can delete the "\\" in oreder to check our code)

+## Testing:

+* run the server by the command: ./server
+* run the test file by the command: ./test 127.0.0.1
+* for each client open a new terminal and the run the command above again

 (Credit: https://www.informit.com/articles/article.aspx?p=23618&seqNum=4).